 Selection of publications

-In recent years, John has been involved in the Vanuatu Education Assistance Programme as a teacher trainer and in an English language teaching capacity-building project at the Royal University of Phnom Penh, Cambodia.
+Prior to joining Victoria University of Wellington, John worked on ELT projects in Kiribati, Namibia, Thailand, Cambodia and New Zealand, as a teacher, teacher trainer, and course designer.
+He has also been involved in the Vanuatu Education Assistance Programme as a teacher trainer and in an English language teaching capacity-building project at the Royal University of Phnom Penh, Cambodia.

 In addition, he has worked on a variety of design projects in the Greater Mekong Sub-region, particularly Vietnam, Timor-Leste and Latin America.
 Interesting projects elsewhere include the design of English language curricula such as for the Marine Training Centre, Kiribati, and for the construction industry in Saudi Arabia.